-How many type of Bee are in a Honey Bee colony?
+How many types of bee are in a honey bee colony?

-Three - a single queen, thousands of female workers and in the summer hundreds of male drones.
-The drone bee does no work and in the early autumn they are evicted by the workers and die.
+Three - a single queen, thousands of female workers and, in the summer, hundreds of male drones.
+The drone bees do no work and, in the early autumn, they are evicted by the workers and die.

 The major purpose of the queen is to lay eggs.
 During April and May she lays day and night, each egg taking about 20 seconds.
 That’s over 2000 eggs a day, more than her own body weight.
-The queen mates only once and holds sufficient sperm from the male drones to lay eggs for 3-5 years, incidentally the drone bee dies in the process which must come as a major disappointment for him.
+The queen mates only once and holds sufficient sperm from the male drones to lay eggs for 3-5 years.
+The drone bee dies in the process of fertilisation.

 A healthy queen bee is continually emitting pheromones (a bee perfume) that only the bees in the hive can smell.
 These pheromone odours tell the bees in the colony that the queen is still with them and all is well in the hive.
 This chemical pheromone communication is quite sophisticated and the ‘personality’ of a beehive will change if the beekeeper changes an old queen for a young one.
-In this way a beekeeper has some control over the temper and enthusiasm of a colony.
+In this way a beekeeper has some control over the temper and other characteristics of a colony, e.g. honey production.

 Does the queen ‘rule’ the colony?